 In 2006 The Netherlands should have implemented all of the EPBD, including energy performance certification of buildings.
 But it failed to do so, citing the undesirable “administrative costs” as the main argument.
 Curiously, the government ignored the tremendous benefits of promoting energy savings for the economy, the citizens, and especially the environment.

 In 2006 the European Commission criticized the Dutch government for not implementing EPBD article 7, and rejected the arguments presented by the Dutch government.
 The Dutch government then grudgingly implemented EPBD article 7, but in a “minimalistic” manner.
-The government decided to “split” an EPA into an “energy label” and a “tailored advice” (effectively an EPA).
+The government decided to “split” an EPA into an “energy label” and a “tailor-made (customized) advice” (effectively an EPA).
 Only the energy label would be obligatory when a home or building is sold or offered for rent.
-The “tailored advice” is an extra option for those who want a detailed EPA to determine the best approach to improving a house.
+The “customized advice” is an extra option for those who want a detailed EPA to determine the best approach to improving a house.

 But the result of the “minimalistic” implementation was that in 2008 the Dutch system of “energy labels” encountered much resistance and was effectively rejected by the market.
 The officially prescribed labels have many shortcomings, including serious quality issues which undermine their credibility.